lutangar/cities.json/README.md

 # Cities of the World
 [![Creative Commons License](https://i.creativecommons.org/l/by/3.0/80x15.png)](http://creativecommons.org/licenses/by/3.0/)

-This cities comes from GeoNames Gazetteer: http://www.geonames.org
+These cities comes from GeoNames Gazetteer: http://www.geonames.org

 Here is the description of the original dataset: